DavidLegarre/Theory-notes/Mathematics/Cryptography/Encryption schemas/DES.md

 When the server decrypts this messages Eve will have $DES_{k_{2}}^{-1}(c)$ that as shown before is the same as $DES_{k_{1}}(m)$ which she has already precomputed.
 The moment she finds a collision between her table of $k_{1}$ and $c'$ she would've found the key pair.

-Thanks to this the security level has dropped significantly, now Eve only has to crack one of the two keys of length 56
+Thanks to this the security level has dropped significantly, now Eve only has to crack one of the two keys of length 56 resulting in a time complexity of $2·2^{56}=2^{57}$